SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

     seldon-eventing-sklearn-trigger   True             default   http://istio-ingressgateway.istio-system.svc.cluster.local/seldon/default/simple-iris-deployment/api/v1.0/predictions   74m

-### Send a request to KNative Eventing
+### Send a request to the KNative Eventing default broker

-To send requests we can do so with the following command
+To send requests we can do so by sending a curl command from a pod inside of the cluster.

 ```python